St Peter and St Paul's Church, Lavenham: Furnishings

-The church iron gates and door fittings were made by local blacksmith Edgar Lingley and in 1865, as were the handles on the door.
+The wrought-iron gates at the entrance to the porch were made by local blacksmith Edgar Clark Lingley (1822-1888) as were the latch and handle on the doors, which date from 1865.
+The porch gates were made previously.

 Tower and bells

 Work started on the tower in 1486 and was completed in 1495.
 However, due to a large sum of money being left in the will of Thomas Spring, further work was undertaken in the early 16th century, resulting in the unusual size and grandeur of the tower today.
 It is built in four stages, of knapped flint and stone with rare clasping buttresses.
 The tower ring comprises eight bells.
 The tenor weighs 21 cwt 7 lb, and was cast by Miles Graye of Colchester in 1625.
 The Lavenham Deanery guidebook says the bell has been described as "the finest toned bell in England, probably in the world".
 The bell is rung whenever a member of the royal family dies.

 The church clock, which has no external dial, was made by Thomas Watts in 1775; an hour strike and quarter chimes were installed to mark Queen Victoria's Golden Jubilee.

 The tower is 138 feet (42 metres) high.